bisdn/bisdn.github.io/basebox.md

 ## netlink

-baseboxd consumes netlink messages produced by the Linux kernel on certain events on the tap interfaces (e.g. the tap interface is added to a bridge or an IP adress is added to the tap interface). baseboxd then reacts by managing the corresponding hardware switch ports. baseboxd uses the libnl libraries, which provide a simple interface for sending and receiving netlink messages.
+baseboxd consumes netlink messages produced by the Linux kernel on certain events on the tap interfaces (e.g. the tap interface is added to a bridge or an IP address is added to the tap interface). baseboxd then reacts by managing the corresponding hardware switch ports. baseboxd uses the libnl libraries, which provide a simple interface for sending and receiving netlink messages.

 Since baseboxd responds directly to the relevant netlink messages, the intended way to interface with baseboxd is using tools such as iproute2, systemd-networkd or FRR.